operator-framework/enhancements/enhancements/samples-generation.md

 - I am a maintainer/contributor, I want to have the samples update with the code changes, so that I do not update the samples project after the release
 - I am a maintainer/contributor, I want to have the samples update with the code changes, so that I do not update the samples project after the release
 - I am an operator developer, I want check the examples of projects and features provided, so that I can easily know how to build my operator projects
-- I am an operator developer, I want to check the final result of the tutorial steps, so that I can easily check if what I miss when the things do not go well as expected
+- I am an operator developer, I want to check the final result of the tutorial steps, so that I can easily compare if when the process does not go as expected
 - I am an operator developer, I want to check the samples aligned with the tags release, so that I can check them accordingly to the version.
 - I am an operator developer, I want to check the samples aligned with the tags release, so that I can easily compare the difference between the releases.
 - I am an operator developer, I want to check the samples aligned with the tags release, so that I can update easily my projects to use an upper version.